statengeneraal/laws-markdown/verdrag/international/convention/on/standards/of/training/certification/and/etc/BWBV0006295/README.md

 3.2 Thorough knowledge of and ability to use navigational charts and publications such as sailing directions, tide tables, notices to mariners and radio navigational warnings.

 4  Radar navigation

-4.1 Demonstrate using a radar simulator or, when not available, manoeuvring board knowledge of the fundamentals of radar and ability in the operation and use of radar, and in the interpretation and analysis of information obtained from the equipment, including the following: <sup> 3)  Reference is made to resolution 2 of the 1995 STCW-F Conference  </sup>
+4.1 Demonstrate using a radar simulator or, when not available, manoeuvring board knowledge of the fundamentals of radar and ability in the operation and use of radar, and in the interpretation and analysis of information obtained from the equipment,<sup> 3) Reference is made to resolution 2 of the 1995 STCW-F Conference </sup> including the following:

 .1 factors affecting performance and accuracy;